idibidiart/react-native-responsive-grid/README.md

 sm, md, and lg are device-size-dependent 'size' values that are applicable to columns.

 `offset` and `[size]Offset` - Accepts any number.
 This number defines the left offset in terms of the number of grid columns.
-Since grid columns are positioned at flex-start within the row (by design) offset values will snap to grid.
-Offset values can also be negative.
+Since grid columns have their alignItems as flex-start (by default) content in offsetted columns will snap to grid.
+Offset values can also be negative, and **rightAlign* can be given as prop in the column to set alignItems to flex-end.
+This way offset works as expected in both directions with content snapping to grid.

 **alignVertical** maybe supplied as prop to the row to vertically align the columns within the row.
 Possible values are: middle, top, bottom or fill.

 **alignVertical** maybe also supplied as prop to the column to vertically align the items within the column.
 Possible values are: middle, top, bottom, space and distribute.

-These are the basic rules from which potntially complex layout behavior can emerge.
+These are the basic rules from which potentially complex layout behavior can emerge.
 See also Column Size and Offset.

 #### nowrap